Avoiding Foreclosure Rescue Fraud

 If you believe you’ve been contacted by a fraudster or have been a victim of fraud, report it immediately through one of the following channels:

-If you are struggling with your mortgage payment, contact your lender, a certified HUD housing counselor or a Housing Finance Agency.
+If you are struggling with your mortgage payment, contact your lender, a certified HUD housing counselor or a housing finance agency.
 These trustworthy resources can present you with options to help avoid foreclosure.